 Multisamples typically include many different samples, mapped across the keyboard.
-When you transpose the keyboard using the OCTAVE buttons, for instance, it's not just the pitch that changes; different samples will be selected as well.
+When you play lower and higher notes, it's not just the pitch that changes; different samples will be selected as well.
 Sometimes, you may want the Pitch Lane to affect sample choice, as if you were transposing the keyboard; other times, you may want it to only change the pitch, without affecting the sample choice.
 This parameter lets you choose between the two options.